unixbhaskar/slpkg/README.rst

 .. code-block:: bash

     $ slpkg -c sbo flashplayer-plugin

+    Search for package flashplayer-plugin from slackbuilds.org:

-    Searching [ flashplayer-plugin ] from slackbuilds.org ...
+    [ found ] --> flashplayer-plugin

     New version is available:
     +==============================================================================